 About Rhein II

 Andreas Gursky photographed Rhein II in 1999 along the lower Rhine River in Europe.
 The weather was overcast and there is nothing inherently remarkable about this scene though several details were cloned out digitally including dog walkers and a factory building.
-This was the second photo of a six-part series on the Rhine River.
+This was print #2 from an edition of 6 prints on the Rhine River.

 What Was Rhein II Printed On?